consider the lilies....

 If we maintain the perspective that there is no GOD, or even if there is, that HE didn't decisively create this world, then it only follows that there is no purpose to this world; there is no reason for our existence.
 Indeed, without a Creator, we are all left to go it alone.
 We are left to make our own laws, our own rules.
 It is then as evolutionists claim, the survival of the fittest; each man being then free to take what he wants, or at least what he can.

-The casual evolutionist might be wise to step back a pace or so and re-consider what they have been taught concerning this theory that the world began with some accidental Big Bang.
+The casual evolutionist might be wise to step back a pace or so and re-consider what they have been taught concerning this theory that the world began by some accident.
 We should always be willing to re-examine the evidence from a fresh perspective.
 Like Santa Claus and the Easter Bunny, what we accepted when we were too young to reason objectively might now be seen through entirely different lenses.
 We may find that both Theology and Science have failed to present us with the necessary evidence to prove their case.

 What is often claimed and presented to be true Science (or for that matter true Religion) is not always so.
 Both Science and Theology once assumed and agreed that the earth was flat and the center of the Universe, yet both of these claims were later proved to be utterly ridiculous.
 Just because the majority of academia from both the scientific and religious communities assume that Darwinism is true, that does not make it so.
 Darwin's theory of evolution is just that, a theory which has never been proven.
 We each should be willing to examine the evidence for ourselves, and make our own determinations as to its trustworthiness.
 We should never accept it just because of some general consensus.